• Skip to primary navigation

 Christie Lai

-Macaroni noodles in a comforting bowl of hot seasoned broth with vegetables, ham and a fried egg on top.
-This easy Hong Kong-Style Macaroni Soup uses simple ingredients and is ready in 15 minutes.
-A delicious meal idea for breakfast, lunch, or dinner that's family-friendly, restaurant quality, and budget-friendly.
+Macaroni noodles in a comforting bowl of hot seasoned broth with savory ham, vegetables, and a fried egg on top.
+This easy Hong Kong-Style Macaroni Soup uses simple ingredients and is ready in 15 minutes!
+A comforting meal for breakfast, lunch, or dinner that's family-friendly, budget-friendly, and restaurant-quality.

 5 from 5 votes